bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 ## 6. Wireframing <a href="#top">&#8593;</a><br>
 A very helpful way of presenting user stories to anyone: developers, PO, stakeholders.
 It is a time saver as you are trying to bring to life a user experience.

 There is a lot a SAAS or online tools or you can pickup one of the major tool below.
-The list is far from being an exhaustive list!
-As there is a tool that
+The list is far from being an exhaustive as it is real booming market.

 <a id="agile_6_1"></a>
 ### 6.1 Online applications <a href="#top">&#8593;</a><br>